Azrailkimdir/Aviation-Data-Project/README.md

 The goal of this phase is to transform collected ADS-B telemetry into meaningful aviation insights.

+# Phase 2 – Aircraft Traffic Analysis Around Ankara

+## Current Phase

+The goal of this phase is to transform collected ADS-B telemetry into meaningful aviation insights.

-### Planned Areas of Analysis
+## Planned Areas of Analysis

 - Aircraft Traffic Analysis Around Ankara
 - Aircraft Type Distribution Analysis
 - Flight Altitude Analysis
 - Aircraft Activity by Time of Day
+- Traffic Density Visualization
+- Aircraft Route Analysis
+- Python-Based Aviation Analytics
+- ADS-B Data Visualization Dashboards
+- OpenSky Network Contribution Metrics

+---

--         ## Analysis #1 Completed
+## Analysis #1 Completed

+### Aircraft Activity by Time of Day

 Dataset Size:

 - 1,705 aircraft observations

 Method:

 - ADS-B telemetry records were grouped by local observation hour.
 - Two approaches were used:
   - Total observations
   - Unique aircraft (HEX) observations

+Results:

+- Peak observation period: 18:00-19:00
+- Highest unique aircraft count: 96 aircraft
+- Evening traffic was consistently higher than other observed periods

 Preliminary Findings:

-- Aircraft activity peaked between 18:00 and 20:00.
-- The highest number of unique aircraft was observed during the 18:00 hour.
-- Evening traffic appears significantly higher than other observed periods.
+Aircraft activity around Ankara showed a clear concentration during evening hours.
+Analysis of 1,705 ADS-B observations revealed that the 18:00 hour contained the highest number of aircraft observations and the highest number of unique aircraft.
+This suggests that evening periods may represent the busiest traffic window within the currently available dataset.

 Status:

 ✅ Completed

-- Traffic Density Visualization
-- Aircraft Route Analysis
-- Python-Based Aviation Analytics
-- ADS-B Data Visualization Dashboards
-- OpenSky Network Contribution Metrics

 ---